Belle, West Virginia

 Belle is a town in Kanawha County, West Virginia, United States, situated along the Kanawha River.
 The population was 1,171 at the 2020 census.
-Belle was incorporated on December 13, 1958 by the Kanawha County Circuit Court.
+Belle was incorporated on December 13, 1958, by the Kanawha County Circuit Court.
 It is the home of the Belle Bulldogs Elementary School.

 Belle Reynolds, an early postmaster, gave the town her first name.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.78 sqmi, of which 0.69 sqmi is land and 0.09 sqmi is water.

 Pollution

 Pollution had been noted in the air and water around Belle between 1988 and 2002, caused by the DuPont facility located there.
 Water releases of pollutants from the facility increased by 385%, and air releases decreased by 94.3%, during that time period.

 History

-On December 8, 2020 at approximately 10 pm, an explosion occurred at the Chemours Chemical Plant in the town, promoting a shelter-in-place to be issued for the town and surrounding areas.
+On December 8, 2020, at approximately 10 pm, an explosion occurred at the Optima Chemical Plant in the town, promoting a shelter-in-place to be issued for the town and surrounding areas.
 The explosion left one dead and three injured.